 Functions in JavaScript

-Welcome to Day 5 of our 30-day JavaScript and Node.js learning seriesIn the last article, we introduced you to the control flow of JavaScript.
+Welcome to Day 5 of our 30-day JavaScript and Node.js learning seriesIn the previous article, we introduced you to the control flow of JavaScript.
 Today, we’ll dive deeper into one of the most crucial topics—JavaScript Functions.

 JavaScript functions are the building blocks of any JavaScript application.
 They are reusable blocks of code that perform specific tasks.
 Understanding functions is essential for writing efficient and maintainable JavaScript code.